Stunning British seaside villages & towns

 26. Fowey, Cornwall

-Fowey (pronounced Foy) is a tiny fishing village the south coast of Cornwall.
+Fowey (pronounced Foy) is a tiny fishing village on the south coast of Cornwall.
 Its historic streets are full of tiny, whitewashed cottages, but be prepared for a steep climb up many of the paths as the village stretches high up the hillside.

 Fowey is a pretty little place to spend half a day or so walking around.
 Its narrow streets have plenty of craft shops that appeal to tourists.
 Head down to the harbour for views across the river and to see the colourful fishing boats, or perhaps take a peek in the little aquarium which is full of native species.
 There are plenty of tea shops and several restaurants so you can have your fill of cream tea.